Prism: Cost-Efficient Multi-LLM Serving via GPU Memory Ballooning

 \mysection{Overview}

-\tool is a multi-LLM serving system that unleashes the full potential of GPU sharing to improve cost efficiency while meeting latency SLOs.
+\tool is a memory-efficient GPU sharing system for cost-effective multi-LLM serving.
 Figure~\ref{fig:design-overview} shows its system architecture and design overview. \tool receives inference requests at its frontend, which routes them to the corresponding LLMs for processing.
-To improve cost efficiency, \tool serves LLMs via GPU sharing with flexible combinations of space and time sharing.
-For instance, high-rate models may occupy GPUs exclusively, while multiple low-rate models can be colocated on a single GPU or GPU group.
+To improve cost efficiency, \tool serves LLMs with flexible combinations of space and time sharing.
+For instance, high-rate models may occupy GPUs exclusively, while multiple low-rate models can be colocated on a single GPU or a model-parallel GPU group.
+In \tool, a GPU group represents the strict scheduling boundary\textemdash a set of GPUs tightly coupled to jointly serve one model instance. \tool's global scheduler treats each of these groups as a distinct, indivisible resource unit.
 Idle models are temporarily evicted to CPU DRAM and reactivated when new requests arrive. \tool continuously adjusts its sharing strategies based on runtime workload to maximize overall SLO attainment.

-\tool achieves this with two key designs that enable flexible and demand-aware cross-model memory coordination.
-First, introduces an on-demand memory allocation mechanism (\S\ref{sec:flex-mem}), enabling models to acquire memory based on actual demand.
-This flexible mechanism allows \tool to adapt rapidly to workload variations and policy changes, while also facilitating fast model activation (\S\ref{sec:model-loading}).
-Second, \tool optimizes the overall resource allocation through demand-aware cross-model memory coordination.
-It employs a two-level scheduling strategy to coordinate model placement and memory allocation.
-At the global level, \tool places models across GPUs based on their memory demands (\S\ref{sec:sch-global}).
-At the GPU level, it uses a shared request queue combined with priority-based admission control to manage memory sharing among colocated models (\S\ref{sec:sch-gpu}).